iiscleap/CVAE_FilterLearning/README.md

 Modulation filter learning using CVAE

 ******************************************************************
-Purvi Agrawal and Sriram Ganapathy
+Purvi Agrawal and Sriram Ganapathy,
-Learning and Extraction of Acoustic Patterns (LEAP) Lab Indian Institute of Science, Bangalore, India
+Learning and Extraction of Acoustic Patterns (LEAP) Lab, Indian Institute of Science, Bangalore, India,
 Email: {purvia, sriramg}@iisc.ac.in
 ******************************************************************